 MIA J. CHONG

-As a dance educator, Mia has taught for ODC School, Alonzo King LINES Dance Center, The School at Jacob’s Pillow, Shawl-Anderson Dance Center, Berkeley Ballet Theater, Westlake School for the Performing Arts, and more.
+As a dance educator, Mia has taught at ODC School, Alonzo King LINES Dance Center, The School at Jacob’s Pillow, Shawl-Anderson Dance Center, Berkeley Ballet Theater, Westlake School for the Performing Arts, and more.

-CHOREOGRAPHER | DANCER | ARTIST
+CHOREOGRAPHER | DIRECTOR | ARTIST

 what people are saying